The BeeHome Through the Years

 Designing the First BeeHome

-beehome mock up drawingbeehome mock up drawing
+beehome mock up drawing

 After some initial success with our first remote beekeeping prototype, the Beewise team was eager to begin the process of designing the first BeeHomea robotic hive that would allow beekeepers to care for their bees remotely.
 Mock up drawings of this early BeeHome model incorporate a number of key features that are still a part of our design today: the robotic arm that remotely manipulates frames, cameras for remote inspection, adjustable entrances, solar panels to provide a renewable energy source, and the ability to supplementally feed the bees remotely.